simonmeusel/MuteSpotifyAds/README.md

 This application is very CPU and power efficent, since it only checks for an ad when a new song gets played.

+You can also enable a endless private spotify session, see below.

 ## Usage

 Instead of running Spotify direcly, start this application.
 It will automatically run Spotify.
 Furthermore it will mute any ads it sees.
 When you close Spotify this program will also terminate, and thus it no longer has any effect on your battery or CPU.